Joseph Cottle: Works

 He produced several volumes of his own.
 Malvern Hills was published in 1798, John the Baptist, a Poem, in 1801, Alfred, an Epic Poem, in the same year, The Fall of Cambria in 1809, Messiah in 1815.
 These pieces exposed him to the sarcasm of Lord Byron.

 Against advice from Thomas Poole and James Gillman, Cottle, in his Early Recollections, chiefly relating to Samuel Taylor Coleridge (1837), enumerated his generosities to Coleridge and Southey, and entered into details of Coleridge's opium habit.
-‘The confusion in Cottle's "Recollections" is greater than any one would think possible,’ said Southey; the book is inaccurate in its dates, and documents quoted are garbled.
+'The confusion in Cottle's "Recollections" is greater than any one would think possible,' said Southey; the book is inaccurate in its dates, and documents quoted are garbled.
 It has details on others such as Robert Lovell and William Gilbert.
 It has youthful portraits of Coleridge, Southey, Wordsworth, and Charles Lamb.
 A second edition was published in 1847 under the title of Reminiscences of Coleridge and Southey.

 The appendix to the fourth edition of his Malvern Hills (1829) contains several essays, including an account of his tutor Henderson, a discussion of the authenticity of the Rowley poems, and a description of the Oreston Caves, near Plymouth, and their fossils.
 His correspondence with Joseph Haslewood on the Rowley manuscripts is preserved in the British Museum.

+Cottle's poem "The Killcrop" was misattributed to Robert Southey.
+It was published in the Annual Anthology of 1799.